raspberrypilearning/tweeting-babbage/worksheet.md

 ## Tweet a picture from the Pi camera

-Now we'll copy the `picamera` code we just used into the `babbage.py` file, so that it will tweet the photo taken by the Pi camera.
+Now you'll need to copy the picamera code you just used into the `babbage.py` file, so that it will tweet the photo taken by the Pi camera.

 1. First add the `import` lines at the top: